-This toolkit is meant to provide some structure and information to help support your electronic clinical quality improvement initiatives.
-The appendices that follow provide additional detailed information and tools that might assist you in improving your processes and outcomes.
+This toolkit is meant to provide some structure and information to help support eCQI initiatives.
+The appendices that follow provide additional detailed information and tools that might assist in improving processes and outcomes.

-If you would like any technical assistance or have any comments or questions about this toolkit, please contact either Health Technology Services or Montana Department of Public Health and Human Services.
+For any technical assistance or with comments or questions about this toolkit, please contact Mountain-Pacific Quality Health or Montana Department of Public Health and Human Services.